 In extreme situations, you might be able to collect payments for the rest of your life.
 Your doctor must conclude you’ve reached MMI (maximum medical improvement), meaning further medical intervention won’t improve your condition.
 Severe injuries that may qualify for extended workers’ comp benefits include:

-Workers’ compensation can also cover the cost of medically necessary treatment.
-That includes hospital visits, physical therapies, surgeries, prescription drugs, and assistive medical devices, such as wheelchairs.
+Workers’ compensation can also cover the cost of necessary medical treatment.
+That includes hospital visits, physical therapy, surgeries, prescription drugs, and assistive medical devices, such as wheelchairs.

 You’ll have to check with your employer’s WC insurer to determine what providers you can see.
 The policy approves specific doctors, and you’ll only receive benefit payments if you seek treatment from them.
 If you choose to visit your own physician, you’ll have to pay the bills yourself.

 Most work-related injuries can be covered by workers’ comp.
-Contact an attorney if you don’t know whether yours qualifies.
+Contact DeMayo Law Offices if you don’t know whether yours qualifies.
 Any of the diseases or injuries below could entitle you to workers’ comp benefits:

 Whether you work on a construction site or sit at a desk all day, you expose yourself to various physical, emotional, and psychological risks.
 A construction worker could fall off a ladder.
 Someone working on a computer could suffer a repetitive motion injury from typing.